HCL-TECH-SOFTWARE/Domino-rest-api/README.md

 ## Feeedback

-Join the Domino REST API conversation in the HCL Domino forum at the [HCLSoftware Digital Solutions Community Forum](https://developer.ds.hcl-software.com/ "Opens a new tab"){: target="_blank" rel="noopener noreferrer"}, or connect with the community on the [OpenNTF Discord channel](https://discord.com/invite/jmRHpDRnH4 "Opens a new tab"){: target="_blank" rel="noopener noreferrer"}.
+Join the Domino REST API conversation in the HCL Domino forum at the [HCLSoftware Digital Solutions Community Forum](https://developer.ds.hcl-software.com/), or connect with the community on the [OpenNTF Discord channel](https://discord.com/invite/jmRHpDRnH4).

 ## Set up GitHub email notifications